 5. Take care of yourself

 When you’re grieving, self-care can be a life raft.
-So use that heavy Christmas dinner as an excuse to catch some extra zzz’s, or that yule log cake as a reason to take a brisk walk in the crisp December air.
+So use that heavy celebratory dinner as an excuse to catch some extra zzz’s, or that yule log cake as a reason to take a brisk walk in the crisp December air.

 Dr. Jude Black is a licensed psychotherapist and senior advisor for the online therapy platform, In Your Corner in addition to being a military wife, mom to three amazing man-boys and lover of life.
 She has been published in several military magazines, featured in the news, and can be found at the Pentagon speaking against “Toxic Leadership in the Military”.